MicroEJ/LibraryJava-hoka/hoka/user-manual.rst

   It is possible to define its own handler or to use provided ones like the REST request handler or the ``ResourceRequestHandler``.

-The design of this processing chain is to use several implementations of the ``RequestHandler`` interface, hierarchically organized (see ``RequestHandlerComposite``) so that the different use cases can be defined separately.
-A request handler can delegate the processing of the request to other handlers by returning ``null``.
+The processing chain is designed so that it can use different implementations of the ``RequestHandler`` interface.
+The hierarchical organization of handlers (see ``RequestHandlerComposite``) allow for different use cases to be defined separately.
+A request handler can delegate the processing of the request to other handlers by discarding it (returning ``null``).
 The list of handlers is ordered : the hierarchy is only browsed until one handler processes the request.
 Also, the handlers can communicate one to another through a ``Map<String, String>`` of attributes.